VStothard/nuxt-contentful-starter/README.md

 # nuxt-contentful-starter

-> My hunky-dory Nuxt.js project
+> A quick start project for setting up a Nuxt + Contentful Blog

 ## Build Setup